ctaylor4874/happyfinder/README.md

 parsing, cleaning, and storing the data.

-HappyFinder makes extensive use of the Foursquare API, and was built using Flask / Python, Postgres, and JS.
+HappyFinder makes extensive use of Foursquare and Google API's.
+The application was built using JavaScript, React, Node.js, Express, Python, and MySQL.
 ## Table of Contents

 - [Data Management](#data-management)